juliusiv/choir/README.md

 music.
 By taking advantage of everyone's diversity and the turnaround in connected users, Choir's music should be constantly changing.

+## Installation

+To run Choir, you need Elixir:

+`brew install elixir`

+Now that you have Elixir you need Hex, Elixir's package manager.
+Run `mix local.hex` and say yes to all of the prompts.
+Then run `mix deps.get` to get all of the Elixir dependencies for Choir.
+You also need all of the node dependencies; you can get those by running `npm install`.
+If you don't have Sass, install that too.

+Now you can start the server!
+Run `elixir phoenix.server` and you're good to go.

 ## Technical Stuff

 ### Quick System Design